LukasDrsman/lwmp/README.md

 # lwmp
-A simple music player, written in POSIX shell
+A simple mp3 player, written in POSIX shell